Bamisile leads George Washington against George Mason after 29-point game | WTOP News

 Fairfax, Virginia; Sunday, 2:30 p.m.
 EST

-BOTTOM LINE: George Washington faces the George Mason Patriots after Joe Bamisile scored 29 points in George Washington’s 84-71 loss to the Richmond Spiders.
+BOTTOM LINE: George Washington visits the George Mason Patriots after Joe Bamisile scored 29 points in George Washington’s 84-71 loss to the Richmond Spiders.

-The Patriots have gone 9-3 at home.
-George Mason ranks ninth in the A-10 with 29.2 points per game in the paint led by Josh Oduro averaging 9.8.
+The Patriots are 9-3 in home games.
+George Mason ranks fifth in the A-10 shooting 36.6% from deep, led by De’Von Cooper shooting 41.0% from 3-point range.

-The Colonials have gone 7-7 against A-10 opponents.
-George Washington is 5-13 against opponents with a winning record.
+The Colonials are 7-7 against A-10 opponents.
+George Washington allows 71.3 points to opponents and has been outscored by 4.5 points per game.

-The teams play for the 10th time this season in A-10 play.
+The teams square off for the 10th time this season in A-10 play.
 The Colonials won the last meeting 77-76 on Jan.
 17. Bamisile scored 26 points to help lead the Colonials to the victory.

 LAST 10 GAMES: Patriots: 4-6, averaging 63.9 points, 28.7 rebounds, 15.3 assists, 6.2 steals and 1.9 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 64.6 points per game.